SAP-archive/aas-transformation-library/docs/articles/development_workflow.md

 We develop with Github using pull requests (see this [Github guide](https://guides.github.com/introduction/flow/) for a short introduction).

 **Development branch.** The development branch is always `development`.
 Expect changes on this branch from time to time.
-On push to the development branch, a snapshot release will be triggered.
-Please ensure the correct naming in the build.gradle file.

 **Releases.** The releases mark the development milestones on the `main` branch with a certain feature completeness.
 Every push/accepted merge request to the `main` branch will trigger a release.
+Please ensure the correct versioning in the build.gradle file.

 ## Pull Requests

 **Feature branches.** We develop using the feature branches, see this [section of the Git book](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows).
 We use `feature/'feature-name'` and `bugfix/'bugfix-name'` as a naming convention.

 If you are a member of the development team, create a feature branch directly within the repository.
 Otherwise, if you are a non-member contributor, fork the repository and create the feature branch in your forked repository.
 Developers can open pull requests that will be reviewed and merged to the development branch.